Eastern Florida State College Employee Orientation Review

 Procedures for Employee Protection

-Eastern Florida State College is dedicated to providing a nondiscriminatory environment which promotes equal access, equal educational opportunity and equal employment opportunity to all persons regardless of age, race, national origin, color, ethnicity, genetic information, religion, sex, gender preference, pregnancy, disability, marital status, ancestry, or political affiliation in its programs, activities, or employment.
+Eastern Florida State College is dedicated to providing a nondiscriminatory environment which promotes equal access, equal educational opportunity and equal employment opportunity to all persons regardless of age, race, national origin, color, ethnicity, genetic information, religion, sex, gender, sexual orientation, pregnancy, disability, marital status, ancestry or political affiliation in its programs, activities or employment.

 Forms of harassment may include the following: